JoaoPAmbrosio/Data_Science_Projects/spam_detection_project/README.md

 The dataset consists of text messages from volunteers in a study in Singapore and some spam text messages from a UK reporting site mixed together.<br/>
 To complete this project all the data was studied and maching learning models was created to do the predictions. <br/> All models was used using pyspark with Spark's MLlib. <br/>
-The data used is in the file "SMSSpamCollection.csv" in csv format and, after being received, was processed for later use by ML.
+The data used is in the file "SMSSpamCollection" in csv format and, after being received, was processed for later use by ML.